Obesity Epidemic Among Teenagers Is Skyrocketing

 Obesity prevalence was lower in the highest income group among non-Hispanic White girls, non-Hispanic Asian girls, and (getButton) #color=(#de1738) #text=(Hispanic girls).
 Obesity prevalence did not differ by income among non-Hispanic Black girls.

-Obesity is a serious public health problem affecting both adults and children.
+Obesity is a severe public health problem affecting both adults and children.
 In fact, it is one of the most common chronic diseases among children today.
 While overweight and obese kids are likely to become overweight and obese adults, there are many ways you can help prevent weight gain during childhood.

-The good news is that childhood obesity prevention is possible.
-By making small changes in your daily routine, you can make sure your kids eat healthy foods and get enough physical activity.
 This may mean encouraging your kids to enjoy fruits and vegetables, limiting screen time, and spending less time watching TV and playing video games. (getButton) #color=(#de1738) #text=(You can also encourage your kids) to participate in sports or play outside.

 Obesity in Teens